Lauren Bertolacci

 Lauren Bertolacci (born 26 January 1985) is an Australian volleyball coach.
-She currently coaches Volley Luzern Men's Team in the NLA, the top division in Switzerland.
+She currently coaches Viteos NUC in the LNA in Switzerland.
+She also serves as the head coach for the Swiss Women's National Team.
+Prior to that she coached Volley Luzern Men's Team in the NLA, the top division in Switzerland.

 Lauren was an Australian female volleyball player.
-She was part of the Australia women's national volleyball team. from 2005 to 2015.
+She was part of the Australia women's national volleyball team, from 2005 to 2015.

 She participated in the 2014 FIVB Volleyball World Grand Prix.

 On club level she played for FC Luzern in 2014.